murchandamus/bips/bip-update-process.md

 As a first sketch of the proposal is taking shape, the author should present it to the [Bitcoin Development Mailing List](https://groups.google.com/g/bitcoindev).
 This gives the author a chance to collect initial feedback and address fundamental concerns.
-If the author wishes to work in public on the proposal at this stage, it is recommended that they open a pull request against their fork of the BIPs repository instead of the main BIPs repository.
+If the author wishes to work in public on the proposal at this stage, it is recommended that they open a pull request against their fork of the BIP repository instead of the main BIP repository.

 The following sections refer to BIP Status Field values.
 The BIP Status Field is defined in the Header Preamble specification above.